phelanhobbs/NanofabToolkit/PicoHelperTools/PicoSetupInstructions.md

 4) Set up ULINK to work with the pico device

     It requires the MAC address of the pico, I have provided a section of code to help determine that.
 Just run the code in this folder on the pico device and it will print to the console

+    Place the getPicoMac.py file and the picopass.py file onto the target PI and run it.

     From there, go to getconnected.utah.edu and follow the steps for an "other" device.
 Place the MAC address alongside a device name and keep note of the password.

+    Then, change the value of passWD in the picopass file to that password.

+    Re-run the program, if the LED lights up, then you are connected

 5) Write your code to upload results up to the server